Nezu Station

 Nezu Station (根津駅 Nezu-eki) is a metro station on the Tokyo Metro Chiyoda Line located in Bunkyo, Tokyo.

 Station layout

 The station is reached by stairways from the street to the ticket wickets.

 The station consists of two split platforms located on separate levels.

 History

-Nezu Station opened for revenue service on 20 December 1969.
+Nezu Station was opened for revenue service on 20 December 1969 by the Teito Rapid Transit Authority (TRTA).

-The station facilities were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.
+The station facilities were inherited by Tokyo Metro after the privatization of the TRTA in 2004.